peter/clojure-cms-api/README.md

 JSON schema validation, versioning, relationships, changelog, and a model API with before/after callbacks on create/update/delete operations.

-The origin of this app is that it is a re-implementation and simplification of the Node.js/Mongodb CMS that we built to power the Swedish recipe website [köket.se](http://www.koket.se) in 2015.
+The history of this app is that it is a re-implementation and simplification of the Node.js/Mongodb CMS that we built to power the Swedish recipe website [köket.se](http://www.koket.se) in 2015.